USS Arenac: History

 Arenac was of the VC2-S-AP5 Victory ship design type and was named for Arenac County, Michigan.
-She was laid down under a Maritime Commission contract (MCV hull 44) on 9 July 1944 at Wilmington, California, by the California Shipbuilding Corporation; launched on 14 September 1944; sponsored by Mrs. L.D.
+She was laid down under a United States Maritime Commission contract (MCV hull 44) on 9 July 1944 at Wilmington, Los Angeles, by the California Shipbuilding Corporation; launched on 14 September 1944; sponsored by Mrs. L.D.
 Worsham; delivered to the Moore Dry Dock Company, Oakland, California, on 24 September 1944 for completion; acquired by the U.S. Navy and placed in commission, 8 January 1945.

 After shakedown and amphibious training exercises off San Diego, California, Arenac took on a load of cargo and departed for Hawaii.
 On 3 February 1945, Arenac was designated the flagship for Combat Transport Division (COMTRANSDIV) 68, under the command of Commodore Chauncey Crutcher.
 She arrived at Pearl Harbor on 17 March 1945 and during the next two months operated out of Pearl Harbor carrying personnel and cargo to Eniwetok and Guam.

 On 12 May, Arenac arrived at Ulithi, Caroline Islands, and there embarked troops and took on supplies for support of the invasion of Okinawa.
 She got underway for that island on 23 May and anchored in waters off Okinawa on the 27th.
 While awaiting clearance to proceed to the beaches to unload her cargo Arenac underwent frequent alerts for enemy air attack.
 She moored off Hagushi Beach on 3 June, finished unloading her cargo and passengers by the 5th, and then began taking on personnel for evacuation from Okinawa.
 The transport left the area on 6 June and set a course for Saipan.

 Arenac paused at Saipan on the 12th to discharge a few of her passengers, continued on to Guam on the 13th, and remained in port there for six days before returning to Saipan on 20 June.
 She then began preparations to return to Okinawa.
 After a stop at Ulithi en route, the vessel arrived back at Okinawa on 5 July.

 Following discharge of her cargo, Arenac got underway on 8 July to return to the West Coast of the United States.
 Port calls at Saipan and Guam preceded the transport's arrival at San Francisco, California, on 28 July.
 Three days later, the vessel entered a shipyard at Richmond, California for an intermediate maintenance availability.
 She resumed operations on 11 August and made a course for Pearl Harbor.
 While the ship was en route, she received word of Japan's capitulation ending World War II.
 Arenac arrived in Hawaiian waters on the 17th and took on personnel for passage to the western Pacific.
 She set sail for Eniwetok on the 20th and after a brief pause at that atoll, stood out to sea to rendezvous with a convoy bound for Ulithi.